inspired/cisco_ios/README.txt

 * Check CIM compliance
 * Add tags, i.e. tag=network, tag=authentication
 * Add a macro for specifying index to accomodate different users
-* Add extraction to extract switch number from message_text for stacks, specify in device reloads in auditing dashboard
 * Add a stack manager view

 ++ Troubleshooting the app